ARE YOU WORRIED ABOUT GETTING AN EVICTION NOTICE FOR UNPAID RENT?

 Community Response Line

-You can do a FREE consultation with the Legal Aid Society of San Mateo County at (650) 517-8911 or Community Legal Services in East Palo Alto at (650) 326-6440.
+- For free legal assistance, call Legal Aid at (650) 517-8911 or Community Legal Services of East Palo Alto at (650) 326-6440.

 SHARE this information with your neighbors and people you know!